tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 I knew what Mutt had tried to do to Ryan.
 I knew what he wanted to do to me.

-And now I knew—I wasn’t waiting for him to act.
+And now I knew, I wasn’t waiting for him to act.

-I was going to kill him.
+*I was going to kill him.*

 I kept my head down the rest of the shift, biding my time.
 My mind wasn’t on the cases I took.
 I worked on autopilot.
 I went through the motions, but my body was moving without me.